mariemsdiaz/Crowdfunding_ETL/README.md

 We successfully built and validated an ETL pipeline, transforming data into organized CSV files, developing a PostgreSQL database, and ensuring data accuracy through thorough verification.

+###Notes

+This project was developed and completed with the help of class activities, cross referencing, peer collaboration, and ChatGPT.